garej/blp/README.md

 # blp
-Random coefficients logit model of demand proposed by Berry, Levinsohn and Pakes (1995) (thus, BLP).
+Random coefficients logit model of demand proposed by Berry, Levinsohn and Pakes (1995) (thus, BLP) [1].

-This is Wolfram Mathematica version of famous Nevo's Matlab code with toy BLP example.
+This is Wolfram Mathematica [5] version of famous Nevo's Matlab code [4] with toy BLP example.

 Mathematica version has several advantages for educational purposes.
 1) code is much shorter, and is kept in one file;